andrasq/node-qibl/README.md

 Return a hash with three functions `from`, `alloc` and `allocUnsafe` that can each create a new Buffer.
 The implementation delegates to either the Buffer constructor or the Buffer class factory methods, as appropriate.

+### toStruct( hash )

+Convert the object from hashed accesses to an optimized mapped accesses analogous to `C` `struct`s.
+This is a hidden internal language detail; V8 optimizes objects with a static layout for more efficient access.
+Use over time can result in an object being optimized for mapped lookups or optimized for hashed lookups, but making an object into a prototype forces an immediate conversion to mapped lookups.
+To retain the speedup, do not add new properties to structs.